 Inserts can be dried at any temperature and are less ridged after a tumble dry.

-Do not exceed spin speed of 800RPM when washing shells as this is bad for the elastics.
+Do not exceed a spin speed of 800RPM when washing shells, as this is bad for the elastics.

-if there's still suds at the end of the main cycle, run a rinse cycle or two until suds have gone and reduce your detergent slightly next time you do a main wash to avoid detergent build-up.
+If there are still suds at the end of the main cycle, run a rinse cycle or two until suds have gone and reduce your detergent slightly next time you do the main wash to avoid detergent build-up.